 Champagne from a freshly-opened bottle or flat, day-old champagne will both work well for this recipe.

-You can also substitute dark beer, like porter or stout, in place of the beer.
+You can also substitute dark beer, like porter or stout, in place of the champagne.
 If you'd like to swap out the champagne for liquor, use half the amount called for.

 Edible gold leaf isn’t tough to work with and I buy mine from Amazon.
 I like the loose sheets sold by Barnabas Blattgold the best.

-- 20 ounces chopped dark chocolate or quality dark chocolate chips
+20 ounces dark chocolate, chopped, or quality dark chocolate chips

 Remove from the heat and whisk in the champagne.